zorchenhimer/go-nes/README.md

 Create an image showing the usage of a ROM.

-    $ usage input.nes output.png
+    $ usage --chr-size 8 input.nes output.png

 The output image is made up of columns of data.
 Each column represents 16k and is 16 bytes wide.
 Each pixel in the image is a single bit in the ROM.

-Only the PRG data is used to construct the image.
+CHR data is also written out to a set of images.
+By default, the images are split into 8k chunks.
+Valid sizes are: 8, 4, 2, 1, & 0.
+A value of "0" will not split the CHR data into chunks and will write a single image.

+Currently, the output filenames for the CHR data conforms to "chr_%04d.png".
+This will be configurable, eventually.